mckinsey/vizro/vizro-core/README.md

 ## Why use Vizro?

-Vizro helps you to build data visualisation apps that are:
+Vizro helps you to build data visualization apps that are:

 **Quick and easy**